arangodb/docs-hugo/site/content/3.12/index-and-search/indexing/which-index-to-use-when.md

 weight: 10
 description: >-
-  Pick the right index type for your use case, choosing from persistent, inverted, TTL, and multi-dimensional indexes, as well as Views for full-text
+  Pick the right index type for your use case, choosing from persistent, inverted, TTL, and multi-dimensional indexes, as well as Views
 archetype: default
 ---
 ArangoDB automatically indexes the `_key` attribute in each collection.
 There